EugeneDenkevich/Funnel-Bot/README.md

 ### Done:
 - Registration
-- logging in
+- Logging in
-- logging out
+- Logging out
-- parser and sender bots
+- Parser and sender bots
-- client’s and admin’s parts
+- Client’s and admin’s parts

 ## Launching
 Before lanching paste the necessary data in .env-example file